i0ntempest/Adobe-Downloader/readme-en.md

 ## Before Use

+> ⚠️ This repository does not support any PR submission

 **🍎Only for macOS 12.0+.**

 > **If you like Adobe Downloader, or it helps you, please Star🌟 it.**